 DIY Painting Vertical Stripes on Walls

-Use the techniques on this page to paint vertical stripes on your walls.
+Painting stripes on your walls can be an exciting way to jazz up your room.
+Use the techniques on this page to paint vertical stripes on one or all of your walls.
 Instructions include determining widths, measuring, marking and painting.
 Using the formula and methods here you can paint two-toned or multi-colored stripes using equal or varied widths.

 Finding a Width